parulawasthi04/Blog-App/README.md

 - **Responsive Design:** Enjoy a seamless experience across all devices – desktop, tablet, and mobile.

 There are two ways by which a user can use this website:
-1. By admin login : admin can add blogs , verify comment and do any modifications in the blog post like deleting unpublishing and publishing the blogs.
+1. By admin login :  We have an admin login through which admin can publish the new blog and manage the existing blogs
 2. without admin login : User can only read and comment on the blogs.

 ## Technologies Used